 The decade’s last new application of a true fully-illuminated unilamp appeared in the fall of 1969 on the 1970 Chrysler 300, while unilamp designs would continue to be a feature of various Thunderbirds throughout the ‘70s and into the early ‘80s.

-From the 1970s through the 1990s faux unilamps appeared at the rear of several models.
-Honda designers were particularly keen, using them on the Civic, Ballade, Legend, Prelude and NSX; while genuine illuminated unilamps were incorporated into the Buick Century and Lincoln Mark VIII.
+Non-functional faux unilamps appeared at the rear of several models from the 1970s through the 1990s.
+Honda designers were particularly keen, using them on the Civic, Ballade, Legend, Prelude and NSX; while genuine illuminated units were incorporated into the Buick Century and Lincoln Mark VIII.
 Meanwhile unilamp styling made its frontal debut on Mercurys, the Subaru SVX and Pontiac Grand Prix.

 The most notable and oft-imitated example of a faux unilamp appeared on the rear of the Porsche 911 when it was redesigned to accommodate U.S. bumper regulations in the fall of 1973.
 It remained a styling feature of the 911 for 25 years.
 After a brief hiatus, it returned on the Carrera 4 in 2002.